How do you know when you can stop working?

 Recent research adds a component of valuation-based asset allocation to this strategy.
 If the percentage of equity in the portfolio is adjusted based on predetermined market valuation ranges, then the initial withdrawal rate can be increased by up to 1%.

-If the household requires some minimum level of income, this method can be combined with an immediate annuity to provide guaranteed income for life.
-The disadvantage to this annuity guarantee is that there is no upside (i.e. you will never be paid more than the guarantee in the contract) and no residual value to the investment (i.e. the principal is not available to heirs).
-The advantage is that an annuity provides longevity insurance - it is not possible for someone to outlive their portfolio, although a long retirement may suffer from purchasing power degradation, since most annuities are not adjusted for inflation.
+If the household requires some minimum level of income, this method can be combined with Social Security and/or an immediate annuity to provide guaranteed income for life.
+The disadvantage to an immediate annuity is that there is no upside (i.e. you will never be paid more than the guarantee in the contract) and no residual value to the investment (i.e. the principal is not available to heirs).
+The advantage is that an annuity provides longevity insurance - it is not possible for someone to outlive their portfolio, although a long retirement may suffer from purchasing power degradation since most annuities are not adjusted for inflation.
+Social Security income is inflation-adjusted, so maximizing this income stream through delayed claiming can be an important component of a retirement income plan.